Andy-Python-Programmer/aero/docs/building.md

 ```

 ## What is `aero_build`?
-`aero_build` is a small binary that is used to orchestrate the tooling in
-or the Aero repository.
+`aero_build` is a small binary that is used to orchestrate the tooling in the Aero repository.
 It is used to build docs, run tests, and compile Aero.
-It is the now preferred way to build rustc and it replaces the old makefiles from
+It is the now preferred way to build Aero and
-before.
+it replaces the old makefiles from before.

 ## Building Aero